shreshtha48/Internship_codes/README.md

 # Internship_codes
-codes for gtu final sem internship
+The repo contains codes, reports, presentations and all the other neccesary files needed for internship and presentation at GTU